schoofary/skills-github-pages/index.md

 ---
 title: Welcome to my blog
-i am a cybersecurity student in ngee ann poly
+body :i am a cybersecurity student in ngee ann poly
 ---